tarantool/doc/doc/1.10/book/admin/backups.rst

 ..
 NOTE::

     To guarantee an opportunity to copy this files Tarantool will not delete them.
-    But there will be no read-only mode nor checkpoints postponed in this state.
+    But there will be no read-only mode and checkpoints will continue by schedule as usual.

 Later ``box.backup.stop()`` informs the server that normal operations may resume.
 Starting with Tarantool 1.10.1 there is a new